FAQ

 I am soon starting my Master’s program at the IKMZ.
 What should I book in my first year?

-What is a core module?
+What is a compulsory module?

 How do I know what module group a given module belongs to?